technicalguru/docker-mailserver-amavis/README.md

 1. (Re)Start the container.
 If you configuration was not copied correctly then log into the container (bash is available) and delete the changed files from the corresponding `/etc` folders.
 Then restart the container.

 # Issues
 This Docker image is mature and provides scanning for my mailserver in production.
-However, several issues are still unresolved:

-* [#2](https://github.com/technicalguru/docker-mailserver-amavis/issues/2) - DKIM support is missing
-* [#3](https://github.com/technicalguru/docker-mailserver-amavis/issues/3) - SPF support is missing
-* [#4](https://github.com/technicalguru/docker-mailserver-amavis/issues/4) - Add automatic SA and ClamAV rules refresh
+No issues known right now.

 # Contribution
 Report a bug, request an enhancement or pull request at the [GitHub Issue Tracker](https://github.com/technicalguru/docker-mailserver-amavis/issues).
 Make sure you have checked out the [Contribution Guideline](CONTRIBUTING.md)